department-of-veterans-affairs/vagov-content/pages/records/get-military-service-records.md

 <div itemscope itemtype="http://schema.org/FAQPage">
 <div itemprop="description" class="va-introtext">

-Find out how to submit a military records request, including your DD214, through the milConnect website.
+Submit a military records request to get your DD214 or other military service records through the milConnect website.

 </div>

 <div class="va-sign-in-alert usa-alert usa-alert-info">
   <div class="usa-alert-body">
-    <h4 class="usa-alert-heading">You’ll need to sign in to milConnect to get your service records</h4>
+    <h4 class="usa-alert-heading">You’ll need to sign in to milConnect to get your military service records</h4>

   <p class="usa-alert-text">To use this feature, you'll need a Premium <b>DS Logon</b> account.
 Your My HealtheVet or ID.me credentials won’t work on the milConnect website.
 Go to milConnect to sign in, register, or upgrade your <b>DS Logon</b> account to Premium.<br>
       <a class="usa-button-primary" href="https://milconnect.dmdc.osd.mil">Go to milConnect</a>